fhendric/Genomic-workflows-for-taxonomy/whole_genome_resequencing/01_dataformat_and_tools/README.md

 ## Set-up the directory structure

 Before we start, it is most convenient to set up an organized directory structure to store the different datatypes used throughout this workflow.
-Using the bash command `mkdir <foldername>`, you can create the following directories in your main working directory which we refer to as `project`.:
+Using the bash command `mkdir <foldername>`, you can create the following directories in your main working directory, which we refer to as `project`.:

 | Directory      | Description |